 Avoiding future exposure to charges of copyright infringement

-TDWG can avoid additional cases of copyright infringement by complying with provisions in the Digital Millennium Copyright Act (DMCA), as described here.
-The DMCA creates a “safe harbor” for platform providers by sheltering them from liability when a user commits an infringement.
+TDWG can further avoid liability for the actions of contributors by complying with provisions in the Digital Millennium Copyright Act (DMCA), as described here.
+The DMCA creates a “safe harbor” for platform providers and shelters them from liability when a user commits an infringement.
 To use the safe harbor, however, the platform provider must:

 - designate and publish a contact to receive “take-down” notices when a copyright holder discovers that their property is being used without license;